After Qualifying as a CA(SA) I Started My Career in a Startup (Not MNC). Was It Worth It?

 - Managing cash flow is also a crucial component in smaller companies, as this is what will drive investment in growth.

-- Internally, setting the right culture from the onset is key, especially when an organisation is still in the start-up phase.
+- Internally, setting the right culture from the onset is key, especially when an organization is still in the start-up phase.

 - Employee culture drives business success, and therefore paying attention to employee needs is critical for sustainability.